 “Handling Grief and Loss”

 No matter how thoroughly one has prepared for the inevitability of death, when the time comes it still can be a shock to the system.
-In this webinar, a local marriage and family therapist discusses the complexities of grief and loss, including anticipatory grief and ambiguous loss.
-Participants are provided with coping strategies to help them both during the final stages of life and after their loved one has passed.
+In this webinar, a local marriage and family therapist will discuss the complexities of grief and loss, including anticipatory grief and ambiguous loss.
+Participants will be provided with coping strategies to help them both during the final stages of life and after their loved one has passed.

-Hearing a doctor confirm that the memory issues you (or a loved one) have been experiencing are, in fact, early symptoms of dementia would understandably be cause for concern.
-While it may only be natural to think about the worst-case scenario, receiving a dementia diagnosis early on is actually a good thing—it gives you and your family more time to plan for the challenges that lie ahead.
-In this new Living with Dementia webinar, Hope Hospice’s dementia specialists, Gia Barsell and Debbie Emerson, will share resources and strategies to help individuals and families prepare for the inevitable changes that a dementia diagnosis will bring.
+Hearing a medical professional confirm that the memory issues you (or a loved one) have been experiencing are, in fact, early symptoms of dementia would understandably be cause for concern.
+While it may only be natural to think about the worst-case scenario, receiving a dementia diagnosis early on is actually a good thing, giving you and your family more time to plan for the challenges that lie ahead.
+Hope Hospice’s dementia specialists will share resources and strategies to help individuals and families prepare for the inevitable changes a dementia diagnosis will bring.

 “Living With Dementia: Managing Daily Care”

 Providing daily care for a loved one with dementia can present overwhelming demands on the family caregiver, often leading to frustration and exhaustion.
-With the goal of enhancing the overall well-being of all involved, Hope Hospice’s dementia specialists offer strategies for planning daily activities such as dressing, dining, personal hygiene and exercising, as well as social and leisure activities.
+With the goal of enhancing the overall well-being of all involved, this webinar offers strategies for planning daily activities such as dressing, dining, personal hygiene and exercising, as well as social and leisure activities.

 January 20, 2022